Originally published on October 20th, 2016

 However, when the leaves on the trees start to change, so does your hair growth cycle.
 Beginning in October, the scalp begins to shed hair much faster — about four times faster.
 Whereas you may normally only notice loose strands every few days, it is normal for hair shedding in fall to be an everyday occurrence.

 Science has shown seasonal hair loss to be sort of an “evolutionary leftover” from needing extra hair during the hot summer to protect the scalp from UV rays.
 When the weather cools down and the sun becomes less intense in the fall, all that protection isn’t needed as much, hence the hair shedding in fall.

 OK, so you’ve thought to yourself, “my hair is falling out more than usual in autumn.”
-Before you do anything drastic, remember that autumn hair shedding is completely normal.
+Before you do anything drastic, remember that fall hair shedding is completely normal.
 Almost all women (and men, but less noticeably) lose more of their hair during the autumn months than any other time.
 Losing hair at 4x the normal rate seems like it’s going to change your look drastically, but usually your hair cycle will go right back to normal before it becomes visible to anyone other than you.

 It is true, however, that some women lose more hair during the fall than others.
 It also can be hard to patiently let it fix itself.
 There are ways to take action.
 Nourishing your hair during seasonal shedding will help make sure that your hair will come back stronger than ever when the six weeks of autumn hair shedding are over.

 Here are some tips you can use to minimize the look of excessive hair shedding in autumn: